Guardian Guides Manatee Stewardship Program

 Manatee Eco Tourism Association of Citrus County

 For Immediate Release

-Save the Manatee Club (SMC) and the Manatee Eco Tourism Association (META) are pleased to announce a new, jointly-developed initiative: The Guardian Guides Manatee Stewardship Program.
+Save the Manatee Club (SMC) and the Manatee Eco Tourism Association (META) are pleased to announce a jointly-developed initiative: The Guardian Guides Manatee Stewardship Program.
 The program’s overarching goal is to provide sustainable, world-class ecotourism opportunities for in- and on-water visitors to Crystal River and Citrus County, Florida, in order to promote stewardship of manatees, their aquatic ecosystem, and the surrounding springshed.

-Mike Engiles, META President, states, “The Manatee Eco Tourism Association (META) is excited to partner with SMC to provide a program that recognizes the companies committed to setting the standard for an exemplary swim-with-the-manatee program that ensures the preservation of manatees and the sustainability of the manatee eco-tourism industry.”
+Mike Engiles, former META President, states, “The Manatee Eco Tourism Association (META) is excited to partner with SMC to provide a program that recognizes the companies committed to setting the standard for an exemplary swim-with-the-manatee program that ensures the preservation of manatees and the sustainability of the manatee eco-tourism industry.”